woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Navigation: Correct error thrown when enabling #6462

+1. Create a fresh store
+2. Navigate to WooCommerce -> Settings -> Advanced Tab -> Features
+3. Check the box to add the new navigation feature, and hit save
+4. Ensure that the new navigation appears on the left as expected

 ### Deprecate Onboarding::has_woocommerce_support #6401

 - Clear existing site transients.
 For example, by using the [Transients Manager](https://wordpress.org/plugins/transients-manager/) plugin, and pressing the "Delete all transients" button it provides.